skuid/SamplePages/Skuid_Techniques/Multi_Part_Form/README.md

 Syncing the Wizard and the Vertical Navigation selected state:

 - A UI-only feld is used to manage selected state in the Vertical Navigation component.
 (See the `NavPrimary` field in the `UI Control` Model).
 All navigation items and Wizard buttons have action steps that update this field to an appropriate value.
-- The Navigation Items and the Wizard buttons each have an wizard component action that moves the user to the correct step.
+- The navigation items and the Wizard buttons each have a Wizard component action that moves the user to the correct step.

 Including dynamic information in navigation step: